viseshrp/heroku.env/README.rst

 Requirements
 ------------

 #.
-Tested on Python 3.6+ but may work in Python 2.7+.
-#. `Heroku CLI`_ (Toolbelt) installed.
+Python 2.7+
 #.
+Your Heroku API key (found `here`_ or by running `this`_), for the Heroku API to run and authenticate you.
+#.
 A valid Heroku app name is required to run against.
 #.
-The absolute/relative path to the .env file is also needed, but if not provided, ".env" will be used as the default, which expects a file named .env to be present in the current working directory.
+The absolute/relative path to the .env file is also needed, but if not provided, ``.env`` will be used as the default file name, which expects a file named ``.env`` to be present in the current working directory.
-#.
-Your Heroku API key (found `here`_ or by running `this`_), for Heroku CLI to run and authenticate you.

 Features